usmansbk/blog-draft/markdowns/observer-pattern.md

 ## Congratulations on your first bug 🥳

 You've probably noticed that our list doubles every time we add a new item.
-We can fix that by clearing the list first.
+We can fix that by clearing it first.

 ```js
 // Inside the displayTodos function